Autoignition temperature: Autoignition time equation

 where k = thermal conductivity, ρ = density, and c = specific heat capacity of the material of interest, $T_0$ is the initial temperature of the material (or the temperature of the bulk material).

 Autoignition temperature of selected substances

-Temperatures vary widely in the literature and should only be used as estimates.
-Factors that may cause variation include partial pressure of oxygen, altitude, humidity, and amount of time required for ignition.
-Generally the autoignition temperature for hydrocarbon/air mixtures decreases with increasing molecular mass and increasing chain length.
+Temperatures vary widely across the literature and should be treated as estimates.
+Factors that may cause variation include the partial pressure of oxygen, altitude, humidity, and the time required for ignition.
+Generally, and counter-intuitively, the autoignition temperature for hydrocarbon/air mixtures decreases with increasing molecular mass and increasing chain length.
 The autoignition temperature is also higher for branched-chain hydrocarbons than for straight-chain hydrocarbons.
+Besides the thermal conductivity, density, and specific heat capacity of the substance, influencing the autoignition time, as explained in the section above, another possible reason could be sought in the heat of evaporation, which cools volatile, lighter liquid hydrocarbons, as long as a liquid phase is still present in the system to lower its temperature below the autoignition point.